Dutch Education System

 This approach might be quite different from the teaching style in your home country.
 So it might take a bit of getting used to.
 Our lecturers are aware of this.
 They do their very best to help you settle in and get used to the education style.

 The informal teaching style is just 1 of the 7 reasons to study at HAN University of Applied Sciences.
 Curious about the other reasons?
-Go to the 7 reasons to study at HAN.
+Find out the 7 reasons to study at HAN.

 Credits and grading